This text is translated into Russian by google automatic human level neural machine.

 At the same time, it is already obvious that the joined Transbaikalia will worsen the general social picture of the Far East.
 In terms of nominal average wages, for example, the Trans-Baikal Territory and Buryatia are approximately in the indicators of the poorest Far Eastern region - Jewish autonomy: in the Trans-Baikal Territory, in the first half of the year, workers paid an average of 38 thousand rubles, in Buryatia - 35,6 thousand rubles, in the Jewish Autonomous Region - 37,6 thousand rubles.
 In other subjects of the FEFD, average nominal wages are not lower than 40 thousand rubles.

-Social problems of Transbaikalia will now also have to be addressed as part of the FEFD.
-The 169,2 thousand unemployed registered in the second quarter of this year in the Far Eastern Federal District, where overall official unemployment is added, will add 43,3 thousand unemployed people in Buryatia and 55,1 thousand unemployed people from the Trans-Baikal Territory - plus almost 100 thousand unemployed people, or 60% of them total number in all the "old" DFO.
+The social problems of Transbaikalia will now also have to be solved as part of the Far Eastern Federal District.
+To the 169,2 thousand unemployed registered at the end of the second quarter of this year in the Far Eastern Federal District, where there is generally low official unemployment, 43,3 thousand unemployed people in Buryatia and 55,1 thousand unemployed people in the Trans-Baikal Territory will be added - this is plus almost 100 thousand unemployed , or 60% of their total number in the entire "old" Far Eastern Federal District.